In the Cloud

 • Flexibility—Cloud connections support connecting to devices that are not on the same network as the POS.

-• No certificate requirements—Application connects to the device through Clover servers, which eliminates the need for browsers running the POS to install and trust the Clover device server certificate.
+• No certificate requirements—The application connects to the device through Clover servers, which eliminates the need for browsers running the POS to install and trust the Clover device server certificate.

 Disadvantages

-• Performance—Cloud proxies request through Clover servers, so may not perform as well as a direct connection to the Clover device.
+• Performance—Cloud proxies make requests through Clover servers, so they may not perform as well as if directly connected to the Clover device.

 • More complex connection configuration—Connection configuration for the cloud is more complex than the configuration for a direct connection.